From Soho to Wall Street: Membership Collective shares fall in debut

-July 15 (Reuters) - Shares of Soho House private members club (MCG.N) fell 6% in their New York Stock Exchange debut on Thursday, giving the company formally known as Membership Collective Group a market valuation of about $2.6 billion.
+(Reuters) -Shares of Soho House private members club fell 6% in their New York Stock Exchange debut on Thursday, giving the company formally known as Membership Collective Group a market valuation of about $2.6 billion.

 The company, which has never turned a profit, sold 30 million shares in its initial public offering (IPO) at the bottom of its $14 to $16 target price range.
 Its stock opened at $13.5.